MercuryPay/dsiPDCXListener.CSharp/README.md

 ##Step 3: Parse Response

 The parsing mechanism will change depending on which dsiPDCXListener&trade; method you use.
-There are four differnt methods supported by the dsiPDCXListener&trade; (method1, method2, method3, method4 -- these are the actual names) for more information about the different methods please refer to the integration guide.
+There are four differnt methods supported by the dsiPDCXListener&trade; (method1, method2, method3, method4 -- these are the actual names).
+For more information about the different methods please refer to the integration guide.
 For example if you are using method1 that means you are sending/receiving XML and therefore you will need to send and parse XML.
 Here's sample JavaScript that shows parsing the response returned by the dsiPDCXListener&trade; into the context JavaScript object.

 ```
     function parseXmlFromDataCapXML(context) {